|Area||7,096 sq. km|

 Railways and Aviation: The closest railway stations are Siliguri (113) and New Jalpaiguri (125 km) connecting Kolkata, Delhi, Bagdogra airport and other important cities.
 There is no airport in Sikkim, although there is a helicopter service between Gangtok and Bagdogra, heavily subsidised by the State Government.
 The State has also initiated construction of a number of helipads to connect the district and sub-divisional headquarters and important tourist places.
 Green field airport is being constructed at Pakyong in East Sikkim.
 There is a regular helicopter service between Gangtok and Bagdogra.

 The creation of new Department of Information Technology in the year 2000 was a landmark event at a time when most of the states in the country did not have Department of Information Technology.
 This showed the State government's commitment to leverage information technology to benefit the citizens.
 However, the department has made rapid stride in the sphere of information technology since its creation.
-The Official website of Sikkim (External website that opens in a new window) is hosted and maintained by the Department of Information Technology.

 Situated in the eastern Himalayas, Sikkim is one of the most beautiful States of the Indian Union.
 Sikkim is adorned with snowy mountains, luxuriant forests with exotic flora and fauna, pristine waterfalls, sacred lakes, holy caves, medicinal hotsprings, cascading rivers and gentled streams.
 It is destination for all seasons.